 fbpx

-This therapeutic technique essentially encourages us to act in the opposite manner than our mind and body seems to tell us to.
+The Opposite Action Technique essentially encourages us to act in the opposite manner than our mind and body seems to tell us to.

 It’s rooted in the understanding that sometimes the most beneficial way to deal with intense emotions is to engage in actions that are opposite to the urges those emotions prompt.
-By deliberately choosing an opposite action, you can avoid impulsive and unhelpful behaviors, strained relationships, and reduced overall wellbeing.
+By deliberately choosing an opposite action, you can avoid impulsive and unhelpful behaviours, strained relationships, and reduced overall wellbeing.

 For example, if you’re experiencing low mood and energy, the opposite action may involve going outside for a walk, engaging in self-care, or doing something social.